LeiMa0324/Krone_official/README.md

 - 🧠 **Knowledge Caching & Reuse**: KRONE-Seq embeddings, summaries, and LLM detection results are cached and reusable across log sequences, dramatically reducing redundant LLM calls and accelerating analysis.
 - 💬 **Anomaly Detection & Explanation**: Beyond binary detection, KRONE provides LLM-generated natural language explanations for each detected anomaly, making results actionable and easy to interpret.
 - 🤝 **Human-Interactive Friendly**: Modular design with transparent intermediate outputs (KRONE-Tree, KRONE-Seqs, knowledge base) enables engineers to inspect, validate, and refine results at every stage.
-- 🏆 **State-of-the-Art Performance**:  Experiments on three public benchmarks and one industrial dataset from ByteDance Cloud demonstrate the comprehensive improvement of KRONE,  F-1 of same detector with or without hierarchy), dataefficiency (data space 117.3× ↓), resource-efficieny (43.7× ↓) and interpretability.
+- 🏆 **State-of-the-Art Performance**:  Experiments on three public benchmarks and one industrial dataset from ByteDance Cloud demonstrate the comprehensive improvement of KRONE,  F-1 of same detector with or without hierarchy), data-efficiency (data space 117.3× ↓), resource-efficieny (43.7× ↓) and interpretability.
 KRONE improves F1-score by 10.07% (82.76% → 92.83%) over prior methods, while reducing **LLM usage to 1.1%–3.3% of the test data size**.

 ## 📖 Overview